Kapetingi/kapetingi.github.io/_posts/2020-05-10-mybatis-example.markdown

 categories: jekyll update
 ---

-Whenever you want to create a application ypu have to persist data somewhere.
-Most serious functions need a proper DBMS for resolve this problem, but how we can handel a OOP entities with relation table together.
+Whenever you want to create a application you have to save data somewhere.
+If your application need to perform a more complex operation on data it will need a proper DBMS for resolve this problem.
+However the question is shows up.
+How we can handel a OOP entities with relation table together.
 There is no silver bullet to do this.
-The already existing solutions is ORM frameworks as Hibernate or persistence frameworks as MyBatis.
+The already existing solutions is ORM frameworks as Hibernate or persistence mapping frameworks as MyBatis.
 What is the difference between of them?

 * OMR - it is complex solution which provide a way to map and manage persistent entity.
-It's means it not just map tables to objects but also mange a objects life cycle.
+It's means it not just map tables to objects but also manage a objects life cycle.
 The `EntityManager` play a key role in that solution.
 It decided when to gt object from cache or put it there, how to flush cache entities to DB and build a queries for that.

-* persistent mapper - it more simple solution that just provide a easiest way to map you query result set to a entity.
+* Persistent mapper - it more simple solution that just provide a easiest way to map you query result set to a entity.

 As you see `persitent mapper` is more simple solution.
 There are not a lot of magic under the hood in it.